basicjohn/mood-music/README.md

 ## **Description**

-Mood Music is a playlist recommendation engine built with Spotify's Web API and TasteDive.
+Mood Media is a playlist recommendation engine built with Spotify's Web API and TasteDive.
 It queries a user's mood with a range of emotions from negative to positive and returns a matching Spotify playlist alongside further book and movie recommendations provided by TasteDive.
 With Mood Music, you can find media that's right for your mood.

 This team project was created during Week VII at [Epicodus](https://www.epicodus.com/), a coding bootcamp in Portland, Oregon.